limj0009/speech-llm/README.md

 # Speech AI Assistant

-A mobile-friendly speech interface app implements LLM and utilizes the web speech api to listen for questions and read back the responses.
+A mobile-friendly speech interface application built using React.JS.
+It implements LLM and utilizes the web speech api to listen for questions and read back the responses.
 Used for mock interview purposes.

 ## Running Locally
 1. After cloning the project, `npm install`